Historisches Museum der Pfalz

 The following competition entry was developed during my time at Nieto Sobejano Arquitectos: A new museum extension harmonizing rooftops with ancient city walls.

-[ Award ]
+[ Category ]

 Competition